 - nummular eczema which appears as scaly, circular patches

-The exact cause of eczema isn’t known, but there has been research which indicates genetic factors may influence the appearance of eczema.
+The exact cause of eczema isn’t known, but there has been research that indicates genetic factors may influence the appearance of eczema.

 Why do I only get eczema in the winter?